sendwithus/competencies/competencies/remote-work.md

 - Use calendar plugin to automatically set meeting status in Slack
 - Proactively setting status in Slack for short breaks like, out to lunch, be-right-back, etc
 - Tell your team about extended break like, walk the dog be back in an hour, dental appointment be back at 2, etc
-- When you have a chance to visit the office, make it count, and make it known to everyone that you are in the office.
+- When you have a chance to visit the office, make it count, make it known to everyone that you are in the office.
-Pack your schedule to meeting people in person.
+Pack your schedule for meeting people in person.
 Make a point to greet and meet, even if it is just a walk by.

 ## Examples of remote worker schedules.